-In 2011 the National AfterSchool Association adopted standards for healthy eating and physical activity (HEPA) in Out-of-School time.

-Standards address snack content and quality, staff training, curriculum, social support (including staff role modeling, parent engagement and children's social development), program support, and environmental support.
+In April, 2011 The National AfterSchool Association adopted these standards for Healthy Eating in Out-of-School Time Programs.
+Accordingly, new language addresses snack content and quality, staff training, curriculum, social support (including staff role modeling, parent engagement and children's social development), program support, and environmental support.